niplav/site/leave.md

-hunter-gatherers, farmers, industrial workers, scientists, in space, etc.), they appear to have some hard-coded characteristics that are not easily changed during a human's lifetime (or even by evolution — [counterexamples include](https://en.wikipedia.org/wiki/Recent_human_evolution) the evolution of [lactase persistence](https://en.wikipedia.org/Lactase_persistence), [alcohol
+hunter-gatherers, farmers, industrial workers, scientists, in space, etc.), they appear to have some hard-coded characteristics that are not easily changed during a human's lifetime (or even by evolution—[counterexamples include](https://en.wikipedia.org/wiki/Recent_human_evolution) the evolution of [lactase persistence](https://en.wikipedia.org/Lactase_persistence), [alcohol